Traditionally, the use of herbal remedies for ADHD has been to ease some of the associated symptoms of insomnia, sleeping problems, and depression.

 Maritime pine bark is only one of the anti-oxidant herbs currently recommended.
 Some herbalists have also reported successes with grape-seed extract – a better known anti-oxidant.

-Eleuthero, also known as Siberian ginseng is one of the more commonly known herbal remedies for ADHD. it works to increase alertness and improve the brain’s memory function.
+Eleuthero (Eleutherococcus senticosus), also known as Siberian ginseng is one of the more commonly known herbal remedies for ADHD.
+It works to increase alertness and improve the brain’s memory function.

 Eleuthero is also known by herbalists to boost immune systems and interacts with the body to assist in reacting to stress.
 For these reasons the herb could be helpful in treating ADHD, as it protects and boosts the brain in a variety of ways.

-Gotu kola could be of help for ADHD.
+Gotu kola (Centella asiatica) could be of help for ADHD.
 It has been used for centuries in Asia to treat skin diseases and improve brain function.
-It is thought to stimulate the mind by decreasing anxiety, whilst increasing alertness.
+It is thought to stimulate the mind by decreasing anxiety while increasing alertness.

 Gotu kola is a mild antibacterial, as well as being mildly adaptogen, anti-viral, and anti-inflammatory.
 It is also known to be anxiolytic, a stimulant to the circulatory stimulant, and cerebral tonic.